icecube/icetray-public/icetray/resources/docs/scripting.rst

 Configuring modules with vectors
 --------------------------------

-In a Python script, an individual :py:class:`~.OMKey` is created like this:
+In a Python script, an individual :cpp:class:`OMKey` is created like this:
 ``OMKey(21,7)``.
 You pass it to a module like you might expect::

  tray.AddModule("FryOM", "fry",